2019 JACL Chicago Scholarship Program

-The Chicago Chapter of JACL offers scholarships ranging from $1,500 to $5,000+ to undergraduate and graduate students who have demonstrated a commitment to JACL’s mission.
-Scholarships are awarded based on an applicant’s alignment with JACL’s mission through involvement in (but not limited to) social justice advocacy, leadership and education initiatives, and the Chicago Japanese American community.
-Students applying for a second award should demonstrate sustained and ongoing engagement with JACL.
+The Chicago Chapter of JACL offers scholarships ranging from $1,500 to $5,000 to undergraduate and graduate students who have demonstrated a commitment to JACL’s mission.
+Scholarships are awarded based on an applicant’s understanding of and alignment with JACL’s mission, as well as academic performance and extracurricular involvement.
+Scholarships are open to all, regardless of race or ethnicity.
+Previous JACL Chicago scholarship winners applying for a second award must demonstrate sustained engagement with JACL.

 Funding for scholarships is provided by generous donations from JACL Chicago members and the greater Chicago Japanese American community.

-- JACL Membership (NEW!): Applicants who have not previously received a JACL Chicago scholarship do not need to be JACL members to apply for a scholarship.
+- JACL Membership: Applicants who have not previously received a JACL Chicago scholarship do not need to be JACL members to apply for a scholarship.
 If selected to receive a scholarship, first-time winners will receive a one-year student membership to JACL Chicago as part of their award.
-Previous scholarship winners must have a current student or individual JACL Chicago membership valid through the end of 2018.
+Previous winners must have a current student or individual JACL Chicago membership valid through the end of 2019.